Can You Really Lose Fat by Exercising Less?

 Research also shows that metcons naturally elevate growth hormone secretion in healthy adults.
 (Growth hormone helps your body use fat as fuel and helps preserve lean muscle mass, bone density, and prevent age-related body changes).
 This –in combination with carbohydrate back-loading which also helps release growth hormone at night when you sleep– can double up your health benefits.

 How To Do It

-Basically, to get ripped a metcon is working EXTREMELY hard for just a short time, making your oxygen requirements increase substantially.
+Basically, to get ripped, a metcon is done by working EXTREMELY hard for just a short time, making your oxygen requirements increase substantially.
 You then rest and repeat.
 The best exercises to use are those that use more than one muscle group at a time (squats, lunges, deadlifts, mountain climbers, rowing, burpees, etc..).
 You attempt to attain as many repetitions (and work as hard as possible) during the work cycle.
 It will probably hurt as lactic acid builds up during your work time, but you keep pushing yourself until the rest minute starts.

 Four (4) Types of Metcons

 This is a program based on a 1996 study about high-intensity intermittent training by Japanese sports scientist, professor, and researcher Izumi Tabata.
 Its whole premise is to have your rests shorter than your work periods (doing an exercise for 40 seconds, resting for 20 seconds).
 Professor Tabata discovered, when compared to the subjects who performed an hour of steady-state cardio, the subjects who performed the shorter, burst training burned more fat and calories while increasing their muscular and aerobic endurance capacities (due to the oxygen requirements from an increased heart rate in order to perform each exercise as hard as possible).
 In addition, the body has to expend more energy (than steady-state cardio routines require) for post workout recovery to bring itself back to a normal resting rate.